- Recording of Webinar on “Barriers to Voting” with Prof. Erin O’Brien Now Available

 - Online portal to check voter registration status.

 - Pre-registration of 16- and 17-year-olds, who then automatically become eligible to vote when they turn 18.

 - Early voting for biennial statewide elections during business hours at a city or town’s election office.
 Cities and towns can extend early voting hours to weekends if they choose and offer additional sites for early voting.

 - Post-election audits of randomly-selected precincts after Presidential elections.

 - Creation of an elections task force to study additional issues, including cost of early voting and need for additional sites and hours, voter fraud, wait times, and Election Day voter registration.

 These are significant improvements, but there is more work to be done.
-We will continue fighting hard in 2017-18 to bring the Massachusetts electoral system into the 21st century.
+Going forward, we will continue to push to expand early voting and to implement Election Day registration, the reform that has been shown to have the greatest impact on voter participation.
+We will continue fighting hard to bring the Massachusetts electoral system into the 21st century.